Bridging Wright-Fisher and Moran models: Introduction

 \section{Introduction}

 A major goal of population genetics is to describe how the frequency of an allele in a population changes over time.
 Different evolutionary forces shape genetic diversity.
 In the simplest models of well-mixed haploid populations with fixed size, the fate of a mutant is determined by the interplay of natural selection and genetic drift (in the absence of any additional mutation).
 The first model incorporating these ingredients dates back to the 1930s and is known as the Wright-Fisher model \cite{fisher1930genetical, wright1931evolution}.
 This widely used model assumes discrete and non-overlapping generations.
 Each generation is formed from the previous one through binomial sampling.
 This model can be extended to include for instance multi-allele selection, additional mutations \cite{ewens1982concept} and is a suitable framework for the inference of selection from genetic data \cite{Tataru16, tataru2015inference, paris2019inference}.
 Another traditional model including natural selection and genetic drift is the Moran process.
 It considers overlapping generations with one individual birth and one individual death occurring at each discrete time step \cite{moran1958random}.
-Extensions of this model include other birth-death processes, structured population on graphs \cite{lieberman2005evolutionary,hindersin2015most, kaveh2015duality, marrec2021toward}.
+Extensions of this model include other birth-death processes, e.g.\ in structured populations on graphs \cite{lieberman2005evolutionary,hindersin2015most, kaveh2015duality, marrec2021toward}.
 This framework is widely applied beyond population genetics, including evolutionary game theory \cite{taylor2004evolutionary, nowak2004emergence, ohtsuki2006replicator}.
 While the Wright-Fisher model and the Moran model share the same key ingredients and behave similarly, their different detailed dynamics lead to slightly different diffusion equations and mutant fixation probabilities.
+Specifically, in one generation, genetic drift is twice as large in the Moran model as in the Wright-Fisher model, while natural selection has the same effect.
+Hence, selection is more efficient in the Wright-Fisher model than in the Moran one, for instance in the fixation of beneficial mutations.